dnanexus/dxCompiler/doc/Internals.md

 A WDL file creates its own namespace.
 It may import other WDL files, each inhabiting its own namespace.
 Tasks and workflows from children can be called with their fully-qualified-names.
 We map the WDL namespace hierarchy to a flat space of *dx:applets* and *dx:workflows* in the target project and folder.
 To do this, we make sure that tasks and workflows are uniquely named.

 In a complex namespace, a task/workflow can have several definitions.
-Such namespaces cannot be compiled by dxWDL.
+Such namespaces cannot be compiled by dxCompiler.

 ## Compiling a task